A unified Erd\H{o}s-P\'osa theorem for constrained cycles: Abstract

 \section{Abstract}

-A \emph{doubly group-labeled graph} is an oriented graph with its edges labeled by elements of the direct sum of two groups $\G_1,\G_2$.
-A cycle in a doubly group-labeled graph is \emph{$(\G_1,\G_2)$-non-zero} if it is non-zero in both coordinates.
-Our main result is a generalization of the Flat Wall Theorem of Robertson and Seymour to doubly group-labeled graphs.
-As an application, we determine all canonical obstructions to the Erd\H{o}s-P\'osa property for $(\G_1,\G_2)$-non-zero cycles in doubly group-labeled graphs.
+A \emph{$(\G_1,\G_2)$-labeled graph} is an oriented graph with its edges labeled by elements of the direct sum of two groups $\G_1,\G_2$.
+A cycle in such a labeled graph is \emph{$(\G_1,\G_2)$-non-zero} if it is non-zero in both coordinates.
+Our main result is a generalization of the Flat Wall Theorem of Robertson and Seymour to $(\G_1,\G_2)$-labeled graphs.
+As an application, we determine all canonical obstructions to the Erd\H{o}s-P\'osa property for $(\G_1,\G_2)$-non-zero cycles in $(\G_1,\G_2)$-labeled graphs.
 The obstructions imply that the half-integral Erd\H{o}s-P\'osa property always holds for $(\G_1,\G_2)$-non-zero cycles.

 Moreover, our approach gives a unified framework for proving packing results for constrained cycles in graphs.
 For example, as immediate corollaries we recover the \EP{} property for cycles and $S$-cycles and the half-integral \EP{} property for odd cycles and odd $S$-cycles.
 Furthermore, we recover Reed's Escher-wall Theorem.